Rojavanam: Production

-The team of the successful tamil film Pooveli (1998) came together to make Rojavanam and chose Karthik to essay the lead role again.
+The team of the successful tamil film Pooveli (1998) came together to make Rojavanam and chose Karthik to play the lead role again.
 Initially the team approached Isha Koppikar to play the lead female role, but her unavailability led to the team casting newcomer Laila.
-Four songs were shot abroad in France and Geneva, Switzerland.
+Four songs were shot abroad in France and Switzerland.

 Jai Akash, a Tamilian of Sri Lankan origin settled in London, sent his modelling photographs to the "Star Search" service run by Suhasini's entertainment portal website TamilTalkies.com during the late 1990s.
-K. Balachander, when casting a new actor to portray a small role in the film, used the "Star Search" platform and selected Akash to be in the film.
+K. Balachander, when casting a new actor to portray a small role in the film, used Star Search and selected Akash to be in the film.

-Reception

-Usha Gopalakrishnan, writing for Indolink, called it "real bore".
-K. P. S. of Kalki wrote that director Selva got an amazing concept about old age home but since love was given too many importance, it felt like thorns hanging from the strung flowers.

 Soundtrack

-The soundtrack was composed by Bharadwaj collaborating with the Pooveli team for the second time.
+The soundtrack was composed by Bharadwaj.
 Lyrics were written by Vairamuthu and Palani Bharathi.

+Release and reception

+Rojavanam was released on 30 July 1999.
+K. P. S. of Kalki wrote that director Selva got an amazing concept about old age home but since love was given too many importance, it felt like thorns hanging from the strung flowers.
+Thamarai Manalan of Dinakaran wrote, "Director Selva has chosen a heart-touching subject but the extreme type of the romantic extravaganza of the old-age inmates of the house has lessened the importance and the basic merit of the central concept of the picture".
+Sify wrote, "As the soft spoken man who humours everybody and defuses situations Karthik has done a good job and is aided well by Laila as the pretty girl in love.
+Malavika has very little to do.
+An offbeat music by Bharadwaj and cinematography by Raghunath Reddy add to the film's value".
+Dinesh won the Tamil Nadu State Film Award for Best Stunt Coordinator.